-Each winning entry shall receive one (1) statue at no cost to the entrant.
-Each additional statue-eligible entrant shall be entitled to receive a statue but the cost will be endured by the recipient(s).
-Only those individuals, studios, networks and production companies that have been vetted and cleared via the entry process, and are listed in the final credits list submitted by the network and displayed on the press release, will be considered statue eligible.
+Each Emmy® honored entry shall receive one (1) statue at no cost to the entrant.
+Each additional statueeligible entrant shall be entitled to receive a statue but the cost will be endured by the recipient(s).
+Only those individuals that have been vetted and cleared via the entry process, and are listed in the final credit list submitted by the network and displayed on the press release, will be considered statue eligible.
 Statue orders take approximately three months to process once orders are received.
 Contact awards@emmyonline.tv.